Missing large

 “scientific scholars” do not require courtroom level evidence to draw conclusions – there isn’t any for millennial-old events.
 These folks evaluate the available information, taking into account the likely motivations and situations of the recorders of the information.
 The consensus conclusion appears to be that yes, a person with a radical message did live, speak and act in the region of the present Israel around 30-35 AD.
 Whether this person was “the Christ” is a matter of personal belief.
 As it always has been.
 “Scientific scholars” do not address such beliefs.

-5. over 12 years ago on Frank and Ernest
+5. almost 13 years ago on Frank and Ernest

 fhhuber & richardkel are correct.
 A visual way to ‘see’ this problem/solution is to lay out coins showing all possible customer purchases.
 A heads = good and tails = defective.
 There are 4 possible purchases (1st coin is different than 2nd coin).
 1 has no defects, one has two defects, and two have 1 defect.